amyzyck/AmyZyck_Notebook/_posts/2021-01-26-Narragansett-Bay-Adult-Oyster-DNA-Extractions-Part-2.md

 - Only 2 ul of DNA for each sample were used
 - Used a diluted gelgreen made by [Maggie Schedl](https://meschedl.github.io/MES_Puritz_Lab_Notebook/)
+- Used a different loading dye - Purple loading dye versus Tritrack

 ![Gel_Part2]({{ site.baseurl}}/images/Gel_Part2.png "Gel_Part2")